 2.6 Time–Kill Kinetics Assay

 Time–kill kinetics of Klebsiella pneumoniae and Staphylococcus aureus were assessed in Mueller–Hinton broth (MHB) according to Clinical and Laboratory Standards Institute (CLSI) (Kumar et al., 2014).
 Fresh overnight cultures were adjusted to approximately 1 × 10⁶ CFU·mL⁻¹ and exposed to the EO at 0.5×, 1×, 2×, and 4× the minimum inhibitory concentration (MIC).
 Growth, solvent, and sterility controls were included for validation.
 Test flasks (10 mL) were incubated at 37 °C with agitation at 150 rpm, and aliquots were withdrawn at predetermined intervals of 0, 0.5, 1, 2, 4, 6, 8, 12, and 24 hrs.
 Samples were immediately neutralized in Dey–Engley broth, serially diluted in sterile saline, and plated onto Mueller–Hinton agar.
 Plates were incubated at 37 °C for 24 hrs, and viable colonies were enumerated to determine bacterial counts (log₁₀ CFU·mL⁻¹).
 Killing curves were obtained by plotting log₁₀ CFU·mL⁻¹ versus time.
 Bactericidal activity was defined as a ≥3 log₁₀ CFU·mL⁻¹ reduction from the initial inoculum within 24 hrs, while <3 log₁₀ reduction was considered bacteriostatic.
-All experiments were conducted in triplicate, and results expressed as mean ± SD.
+All experiments were conducted in triplicate, and results were expressed as mean ± SD.
 Statistical analysis was performed using two-way ANOVA, with significance set at p < 0.05.

 3.0 Results and discussions